Storage Tank Permits

 Underground storage tank forms are available online.

 Certified installers who plan to install new tanks or upgrade existing ones must notify the Division 30-days prior to beginning work.
 An installation permit with accompanying fee must be received prior to completion of the installation.
 Owners or operators must notify the Division within 30 days after work is completed.
-An underground storage tank may be permanently closed following submission of a completed closure plan form and 30-day notification.
+An underground storage tank may be permanently closed following the submission of a completed closure plan form and 30-day notification.

-Tanks cannot be used until a compliance certificate is obtained.
+Tanks cannot be used Underground until a compliance certificate is obtained.
 Compliance requires meeting both state and federal regulations.
 To obtain a certificate, submit the application form along with tank and line tightness tests, any previous pollution incident forms and a financial assurance form.

 The Division must be notified within 24 hours of a suspected product release.
 Spills or overfills exceeding 25 gallons must be reported within 24 hours, smaller spills and overfills are reported only if they cannot be cleaned up within 24 hours.
 The Division must approve corrective action plans before cleanup begins.